-Mountz, The Torque Tool Specialists®, hosted a torque webinar about how to select the proper torque sensor for your application.
-Measuring torque is essential for manufacturers to ensure their product’s quality, safety and reliability isn’t compromised.
+Measuring torque is essential for manufacturers to ensure their product’s quality, safety, and reliability aren’t compromised.
 The failure of a three-cent fastener that isn’t properly tightened can lead to catastrophic or latent torque failures.
-Fasteners that are insufficiently torqued can vibrate loose and excessive torque can strip threaded fasteners.
+Insufficiently torqued fasteners can vibrate loose, and excessive torque can strip threaded fasteners.

-The best torque is the right torque.
-Whether you’re manufacturing circuit boards or repairing airplanes, applying the correct amount of torque to each screw and bolt is critical for success.
+The best torque is the correct torque.
+Whether manufacturing circuit boards or repairing airplanes, applying the proper torque to each screw and bolt is critical for success.

-A torque sensor is a finely tuned instrument designed for measuring and verifying torque.
-Torque sensors measure the torque output of hand and power tools, as well as calibrating torque tools.
+A torque sensor is a finely tuned instrument for measuring and verifying torque.
+Torque sensors measure the torque output of hand and power tools and calibrate torque tools.
 Companies that rely on torque tools can reduce lost product and product liability by regularly testing tools with torque sensors.
-By keeping torque tools in calibration, companies reduce the risk of product failure before or after a product leaves the factory by preventing over- or under-tightened fasteners.
+By calibrating torque tools, companies reduce the risk of product failure before or after a product leaves the factory by preventing over or under-tightened fasteners.
 Testing torque is a science and not something that can be left to chance.

-Different types of torque sensors are best suited for different torque testing applications.
+Different types of torque sensors are best suited for various torque testing applications.
 Quality torque sensors save companies money by reducing lost product rates and preventing costly lawsuits or recalls related to improperly tightened fasteners.
-Torque sensors play an important role in maintaining product quality in modern manufacturing.
+Torque sensors play an essential role in maintaining product quality in modern manufacturing.

-Torque sensors are a vital instrument of any quality control process.
+Torque sensors are a vital instrument in any quality control process.
 Learn the key benefits of the different torque sensor options.